Important reminder: when contacting me via email, please check your junk mail for replies

 How long does each counselling session last and where are they held?

-Counselling sessions last for 50 minutes and are held in Colchester (East Hill CO1 2QL and/or Gosbecks Road CO2 9JT).
+Counselling sessions last for 50 minutes and are held in Colchester (CO2)

 Training, qualifications & experience

-- I am a qualified counsellor and hold a diploma in integrative counselling.
+- I am a qualified counsellor and hold a BACP Gold Standard Diploma in Integrative Counselling.
 I also hold a degree in psychology.
 I am a registered member of the BACP and as such, am bound by its ethical framework for good practice in counselling and psychotherapy.

 - I hold Professional Indemnity Insurance.